 – Aligns with other management systems (ISO 9001, ISO 14001)

 1. Conduct a hazard analysis.

 4. Establish a system to monitor control of the CCP.

-5. Establish the corrective action to be taken when monitoring indicates that a particular CCP is not under control.
+5. Establish the corrective action to be taken when monitoring indicates a deviation from a critical limit at a CCP has occurred.

-6. Establish procedures for verification to confirm that the HACCP system is under control.
+6. Validate the HACCP plan and then establish procedures for verification to confirm that the HACCP system is under control.

 7. Establish documentation concerning all procedures and records appropriate to these principles and their application.